Profile avatar

 johnniemonkey.bsky.social

 Enjoyer of science fiction, fantasy, comics, video games, whiskey and porn.
 Not necessarily in that order, and often at the same time.
-Currently using this platform to log recently read novels.
-I may expand that usage now that the other place is dead.
+Mostly using this platform to log recently read novels.
+I occasionally repost and/or reply to adult content.
+Deal.

 Regular Contributor